brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 Working is one factor.
 Delivery is another.
 Stripe subtly encouraged young engineers to work 60+ hour weeks (these guys were into 9-9-6 _way_ before it was cool), so it wasn't uncommon.
 But most of them spent the extra time oscillating side to side like a rocking horse, the dullness of the company's institutional rails requiring the energy of a collapsing star to push the unwieldy monorepo forward one inch.

 Getting something shipped necessitated a perfect trifecta of extreme aptitude, unparalleled application of effort, and most importantly, _grit_.
 The new Stripe API reference docs shipped to great fanfare, the majority of it built by one person.
-I'd maintain to this day that this project was either a project for a ten-person team over five years, or a six-month project for Alex.
+I'd maintain to this day that this was either a project for a ten-person team over five years, or a six-month project for Alex.

 <img src="/photographs/nanoglyphs/047-stainless/brooklyn-townhouses@2x.jpg" alt="Brooklyn townhouses in snow" class="wide" loading="lazy">